Hemorrhage from the nose. SEE: epistaxis; Kiesselbach area.

 dicrotic n.
 In a pulse tracing, a notch on the descending limb.

 greater sciatic n.
-A large notch on the posterior border of the hip bone between the posterior inferior iliac spine ...
+A large notch on the posterior border of the hip bone between the posterior inferior iliac spine and the ...